hAbd0u/pyramids/README.md

 Today one can just do best effort.
-So I personally define a DApp in a slightly different way: **A DApp is a web application that tries to avoid centralization as far as possible.** In this modest sense, Eternitas is really a DApp, because everything possible has been done to avoid central servers.
+So I personally define a DApp in a slightly different way: **A DApp is a web application that tries to avoid centralization as far as possible.** In this modest sense, Pyramids is really a DApp, because everything possible has been done to avoid central servers.

 There is one huge advantage of DApps many people are not yet aware of: